Life annuity: United States

-With a "single premium" or "immediate" annuity, the "annuitant" pays for the annuity with a single lump sum.
-The annuity starts making regular payments to the annuitant within a year.
-A common use of a single premium annuity is as a destination for roll-over retirement savings upon retirement.
-In such a case, a retiree withdraws all of the money he/she has saved during working life in, for example, an Individual Retirement Account (IRA), and uses some or all of the money to buy an annuity whose payments will replace the retiree's wage payments for the rest of his/her life.
-The advantage of such an annuity is that the annuitant has a guaranteed income for life, whereas if the retiree were instead to withdraw money regularly from the retirement account (income drawdown), he/she might run out of money before death, or alternatively not have as much to spend while alive as could have been possible with an annuity purchase.
-Another common use for an income annuity is to pay recurring expenses, such as assisted living expenses, mortgage or insurance premiums.

-The disadvantage of such an annuity is that the election is irrevocable and, because of inflation, a guaranteed income for life is not the same thing as guaranteeing a comfortable income for life.

 United Kingdom

 In the United Kingdom conversion of pension income into an annuity was compulsory by the age of 75 until new legislation was introduced by the coalition government in April 2011.
 The new rules allow individuals to delay the decision to purchase an annuity indefinitely.

 In the UK there are a large market of annuities of different types.
 The most common are those where the source of the funds required to buy the annuity is from a pension scheme.
 Examples of these types of annuity, often referred to as a Compulsory Purchase Annuity, are conventional annuities, with profit annuities and unit linked, or "third way" annuities.
 Annuities purchased from savings (i.e. not from a pension scheme) are referred to as Purchase Life Annuities and Immediate Vesting Annuities.
 In October 2009, the International Longevity Centre-UK published a report on Purchased Life Annuities (Time to Annuitise).

 In the UK it has become common for life companies to base their annuity rates on an individual's location.
 Legal & General were the first company to do this in 2007.